 Beyond our own Model-Driven Software Engineering in Practice book, you may find the following books also interesting to get started in the world of model-driven engineering (including approaches for code generation, model execution and so on).

 MDA Explained: The Model Driven Architecture(TM): Practice and Promise by A. Kleppe, J. Warmer and W. Bast

 Ideal for getting to know the basic concepts of MDA.
-Once you finish it, move to one of the following ones to realize about the challenges you will need to face when applying MDA for real.
+Once you finish it, move to one of the following ones to realize the challenges you will need to face when applying MDA for real.

 Nevertheless, the book is very useful as an example of a possible model-driven development process that achieves a 100% code-generation (for the kinds of systems that can be modeled with this sublanguage of course).

 An example of a model-driven development process that it is not based on the UML language.
 The book introduces WebML, a language for specifying and generating data-intensive web applications.
-WebML consists of three main components: the data model (similar to a UML class diagram), the navigation model (to describe the web pages, the data to show in them and the links among them) AND the presentation model (to describe the presentation aspects of the pages).
+WebML consists of three main components: the data model (similar to a UML class diagram), the navigation model (to describe the web pages, the data to show in them and the links among them) and the presentation model (to describe the presentation aspects of the pages).
 Useful to have a different view on MDD.